Religion in Armenia: Yazidism

-About 1% of Armenia's population (23,374 as per the 2011 census), mostly ethnic Yazidis, an ethno-religious group living in the western part of the country, follow Yazidism, one of the Yazdan religions.
+About 1% of Armenia's population (23,374 as per the 2011 census), mostly ethnic Yazidis, an ethno-religious group living in the western part of the country, follow Yazidism.
 Many Yazidis came to Armenia and Georgia during the 19th and early 20th centuries to escape religious persecution.
 Relations between Yazidis and Armenians are strong.
-The world's largest Yazidi temple is constructed in the small village of Aknalich.
+The world's largest Yazidi temple Quba Mêrê Dîwanê is constructed in the small village of Aknalich.

 Judaism

 Currently there are an estimated 750 Jews in the country, a remnant of a once larger community.
 Most left Armenia for Israel after the collapse of the Soviet Union in pursuit of better living standards.
 Still, despite the small numbers, high intermarriage rate and relative isolation, a lot of enthusiasm exists to help the community meet its needs.

 Islam

 Azerbaijanis and Kurds living in Armenia traditionally practised Islam, but most Azerbaijanis, who were the largest minority in the country, fled during the First Nagorno-Karabakh War.
 In 2009, the Pew Research Center estimated that less than 0.1% of the population, or about 1,000 people, were Muslims.

 The 18th century Blue Mosque is open for Friday prayers.

 Throughout history, Armenians did not convert to Islam in large numbers despite long periods of Muslim rule.
 During the Arabic conquest, Islam came to the Armenians; however, very few Armenians converted to Islam, since Christians were not required to convert by Muslim law.

-There is, however, a minority of ethnic Armenian Muslims, known as Hamshenis, the vast majority of which live outside of Armenia mostly in Turkey and Russia.
+There is, however, a minority of ethnic Armenian Muslims, known as Hamshenis, the vast majority of which live outside of Armenia mostly in Turkey, and to a lesser extent, in Russia.